-Event History & Community Support (100 points) – Demonstration of widespread community support and charitable contributions by the Elite Event applicant that benefit the Pinellas County community.
+Event History & Community Support () – Demonstration of widespread community support and charitable contributions by the Elite Event applicant that benefit the Pinellas County community.
 Ability of the Elite Event to fulfill any previous contractual obligations with Pinellas County.
 Ability of the Elite Event to attract high caliber and high profile artists, athletes and/or participants to perform and/or attend in Pinellas County.
 Ability of the Elite Event to enhance the overall image of Pinellas County.

-Application Scoring.

-Committee members will base their scores on the substance of the applications relative to the goals and objectives of the Elite Event Funding Program for each of the categories above in the following rating scale:

-0% - 9% unresponsive to the requirements of that item being rated

-10% - 39% does not meet current requirements of the item being rated

-40% - 69% partially meets requirements of that item being rated

-70% - 89% fully responsive to the requirements of the item being rated

-90% - 100% exceeds all requirements of the item being rated

-All applications receiving an average score of 700 points or above out of the maximum 1000 points will be considered eligible for funding consideration.
-A score of 700 points or higher does not guarantee funding.

 Program Timeline

 VSPC staff, with TDC approval, will annually establish a schedule for consideration and award of funding, which will generally comply with the following timeline: